If you’re still in financial difficulty because of coronavirus, or reasonably expect to be, we may be able to help.

 - the interest rate will remain the same during the whole borrowing period

-- overdraft interest rate - This is the interest rate that currently applies to borrowing under an overdraft.
+Overdraft interest rate: This is the interest rate that currently applies to borrowing under an overdraft.
 EAR stands for equivalent annual rate.
-It takes account of the interest rate and how often interest is charged, and does not include any other fees or charges
+It takes account of the interest rate and how often interest is charged.
+It does not include any other fees or charges.

 Monthly cap on overdraft interest